Boris the Japanese Akita poisoned by killer slug pellets containing metaldehyde

 One dog who tragically did not survive ingesting slug and snail pellets was Japanese Akita Boris.
 He died within hours of coming across the pellets during a walk in the park.

-His owner, Jackie Denning, of St Helens, Merseyside, told the St Helens Star: “Boris suffered a terrible end and we had to witness it.
+His owner, Jackie Denning, of St Helens, Merseyside, said: “Boris suffered a terrible end and we had to witness it.
 I wouldn’t want any other dog to go through what he did.”

 According to mum-of-two Jackie, 13-year-old Boris visited the park at 5.30pm and within half an hour he’d lost the use of his legs.

-He was taken to Vets Now in St Helens but, by then, it was too late.
+He was taken to Vets Now but, by then, it was too late.

 Jackie added: “I just want people to know of the danger because Boris didn’t eat anything in the park so he must have got it on his muzzle and paws and licked them clean like most dogs do.